How To Cook On A Small Wood Stove

 You can alter the temperature of your Hobbit stove by:

-• Opening or closing the bottom door to your stove
+- Opening or closing the bottom door to your stove

-• Burning more fuel
+- Burning more or less fuel

 Controlling the temperature of your fire is made easier with the Little Range Cook Stove, as it has a built in thermometer within the oven door, as well as a lever on the top of the stove which can be used to regulate how hot the oven gets.